-What Does Vertigo Feel Like After a Car Accident?
+What Are the Symptoms of Vertigo After a Car Crash?

-Vertigo is a sensation of spinning dizziness.
-Many people with vertigo will feel like their head or the space around them is spinning or moving.
-The sensation can be temporary or last for a long time.
+Vertigo creates a spinning sensation that makes you feel dizzy.
+Many people with vertigo will feel like their head or the space around them is moving.
+The feeling can be temporary or last for a long time.

 - Nausea and vomiting